 Physically Connecting to your Device

 You only need to do this once per device.
-Once you’ve flashed ESPHome on a device, you can use the OTA updater to upload new versions or configuration changes wirelessly.
+Once you’ve flashed ESPHome on a device, you can use Over-the-Air Updates to upload new versions or configuration changes wirelessly.

 ESPHome runs on a wide variety of devices, so it’s hard to list any specific set of tools that you need or to give instructions on how to connect.
 This guide tries to cover some of the more common flashing situations.
 If your device doesn’t fit any of these situations, try and find a guide for your specific device in the devices guides or elsewhere on the internet.